Pikashot/PacMain_ProjetS8/README.md

-# ProjectST7
+# Pacmain : Project S8
-Github for the project "Image and Sound" in the ST7.
+Github for the project PacMain